Programmes of Study for Primary Music in England highlight the playing of TUNED Musical Instruments

 - learn to sing and to use their voices, to create and compose music on their own and with others, have the opportunity to learn a musical instrument, use technology appropriately and have the opportunity to progress to the next level of musical excellence

-singing together is key to playing the Ocarina.
+singing together is key to playing the Ocarina and to all the Adventurous Music-Making repertoire.
 The Ocarina is at the same pitch as children’s singing voices.
-Soloists, small groups, whole classes and larger ensembles can perform songs and instrumental pieces to a high standard with voices and ocarinas.
+Soloists, small groups, whole classes and larger ensembles can perform to a high standard with voices and ocarinas together.
 Singing each song before playing encourages musicality and music reading.

 - understand and explore how music is created, produced and communicated, including through the inter-related dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.